Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Glossary/Glossary.md

 [[Exandria]] is the name of the world that includes the continent of [[Wildemount]].
 It exists on the Material Plane.

-Expositors are highly trained spies and infiltrators working for the Cobalt Soul.
+Expositors are highly trained spies and infiltrators working for the [[Library of the Cobalt Soul|Cobalt Soul]].

 Ghor Dranas was the central city of the Betrayer Gods and their armies.
 Destroyed in [[the Calamity]], it has been rebuilt as the city of [[Rosohna]].